ehiaig/backend-technical-test/README.md

-## Backend Engineer - Technical Test

 **Updates: Check the APP_README.md for how to run my solution.
 ![example workflow](https://github.com/ehiaig/backend-technical-test/actions/workflows/backend.yml/badge.svg)

 ### Introduction

-Your goal in this task is to implement a simple back-end service for managing the blood glucose readings of diabetes patients.
+Implement a simple back-end service for managing the blood glucose readings of diabetes patients.
 The service associates readings with patients using UUIDs - there is no personally-identifiable information (PII) stored in the service.

 Here is a sample of some blood glucose readings (from a particular patient) that can be stored in the service.